 Our Body’s Immune Response

 Our first line of defense in maintaining good health is our digestive system.
 Your immune system, triggered by gluten, unintentionally destroys this defense.
-An immune reaction to eating gluten is not an autoimmune disorder.
+An immune reaction to eating this protein is not an autoimmune disorder.

 The body’s immune system is not attacking your healthy intestinal cells.
-It’s attacking the gluten protein.
-An immune reaction to gluten is an inflammatory illness leading to inflammation and damage to a person’s duodenum – the upper part of your small intestine.
+It’s attacking the protein.
+An immune reaction triggers an inflammatory response leading to inflammation and damage to a person’s duodenum – the upper part of your small intestine.

 While inflammation is a vital part of a healthy immune response.
 When there is chronic inflammation, the result is tissue damage.
 Your duodenum is the first part of the small intestine to receive partially digested food (chyme) from your stomach.